rackerlabs/design-system/_component_design/radio-buttons.md

 ### Error

-An error state can apply to radio buttons when the user selects, deselects, and hovers over a checkbox.
+An error state can apply to radio buttons when the user selects, deselects, and hovers over a radio button.

 Refer to [Focus States]({{site.baseURL}}/style/focus-states.html) for guidance in constructing in focus radio buttons in an error state.